 The Discover it® card with an 18 month introductory balance transfer offer arrived on the market with heavy fanfare, including lots of television ads and billboards touting personal service and a new rebate structure that frees customers from most cash back traps.
 This card’s critics have pointed out that other lenders extend far more generous signup offers, dangling hundreds of dollars in bonus rewards for new customers.
 If you’re carrying no debt at all, those credit card deals might fit better for you.
 However, Discover’s 18 month balance transfer deal hits a sweet spot if you’re among the millions of Americans trying to shed an “average” credit card balance.
-Plus, free FICO® Credit Score online and on your monthly statement to help you stay on top of your credit.*
+Plus, free FICO® Credit Score online, on your monthly statement and on Discover’s mobile app.*

 You could save hundreds of dollars with Discover’s balance transfer deal

 According to TransUnion, the typical American consumer carries $4,878 in credit card debt.
 Down from $5,122 the year earlier, the figure shows that we’re making a little headway on our monthly balances, but not much.
 Using this figure and a 15 percent APR for our example, a $100 monthly payment will zero out your balance in about seven years, costing you $2,700 in finance charges along the way.

 Instead, Discover’s deal includes a balance transfer fee of just 3 percent.
 Buckle down with Discover’s offer by making a $280 monthly payment and you’ll clear your $5,025 balance before the promotion expires.
 That’s like earning an extra $2,420 over eighteen months.

 Even if you can only budget $100 each month toward your balance, you’ll still clear your debt within about four years, paying $1,077 in fees and finance charges.
 Either way, this deal could save you at least $1,600 if you get serious about your budget — a much bigger haul than sliding a few thousand rewards points into your virtual wallet.